About the MMus/MPerf programme in Orchestral Artistry

 - Masterclasses, Q&A sessions and coaching, either as an observer or a performer, with a variety of LSO players, guest soloists and conductors.

-- Shadowing LSO players in LSO Discovery workshops (education & community programme)
+- Shadowing and working alongside LSO players in LSO Discovery workshops (education & community programme)

 - Professional development sessions: developing knowledge and understanding of the orchestral ecosystem and its protocols

 There are also masterclasses from LSO players, international soloists and members of Barbican's visiting orchestras and ensembles such as the Los Angeles Philharmonic (International Orchestra Partner), Australian Chamber Orchestra (International Associate Ensemble at Milton Court) and Jazz at Lincoln Center (International Associate Ensemble).